XaviP/komunitin_lite_qt/README.md

 - Build for linux desktop is well tested.
   You can try to build for other platform/s from QtCreator.

+### Development:

+There are two main branches in this repository:

+- main: it works with Qt Quick QML (the current development for mobile devices)

+- main_widgets: it works with Qt Widgets (development for desktop only)

 ### TODO ([see issues](https://github.com/komunitin/komunitin_lite_qt/issues))